juhahinkula/juhahinkula.github.io/_posts/2016-07-08-crudboot-security.markdown

 The starting point was the example crud application made in the previous [blog](/2016-06-16-crudboot).

-Authentcation was added by using Spring Security.
-The first step is to add Spiring Security dependency to yout pom.xml file.
+Authentication was added by using Spring Security.
+The first step is to add Spiring Security dependency to your pom.xml file.

 {% highlight xml %}
 <dependencies>